MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ### Event logs

-- If migration does not proceed after 24 hours, check system event logs for possible errors, including a potential issue related to available storage space.
+- If migration doesn't proceed after 24 hours, check system event logs for possible errors, including a potential issue related to available storage space.
 - To open Event logs, on Surface Hub go to **Settings** > **Update & security** > **Logs** > **Event Viewer**.
 Event logs are located under **Windows Logs** > **System**.
 - You can filter for the following Event IDs, as listed below:6,7,8,9,10,11.
 Select the **System log** > **Filter Current Log**: